observablehq/framework/docs/lib/duckdb.md

 ### Built-in extensions

 The built-in extensions are statically linked to the default bundle.
 In other words, they are immediately available to use.
-Currently this includes "httpfs" (and others?).
+This case includes, for example, the "httpfs" extension.

 ### Installing extensions